smartinternz02/SPSGP-67917-Virtual-Internship---Android-Application-Development-Using-Kotlin/README.md

 # SPSGP-67917-Virtual-Internship---Android-Application-Development-Using-Kotlin
-Virtual Internship - Android Application Development Using Kotlin SBID:SPS_APL_20220076028
-PROJECT 1:An Android Application To Search Nearby Business Using Kotlin PROJECT 2:Grocery Android App
+Virtual Internship - Android Application Development Using Kotlin SBID:SPS_APL_20220076028PROJECT 1:An Android Application To Search Nearby Business Using Kotlin PROJECT 2:Grocery Android App
 Project Description:
 NearBy Bussiness Search - A mobile app is built where the user can search for his nearby locations based on his requirement.
 Whenever the user gives input of business type like a hotel, petrol pumps, hospitals, etc. using Place API and as a response we obtain the co-ordinates that are marked on the Google map.